glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 primitive, thus they implicitly satisfy `BitwiseCopyable`:

 The tuple type conforms to `BitwiseCopyable` conditionally.
 It conforms if all of its elements conform.

+Function types are also reference types and thus they are not generally `BitwiseCopyable`.
+There are two exceptions: `@convention(c)` and `@convention(thin)` function types in Swift are `BitwiseCopyable` because there is no reference counted capture context associated with such functions.

 ## Standard library changes<a name="standard-library-changes"/>